 Private credit reporting agencies collect and sell credit files and other information about consumers.
-Many landlords find it essential to check a prospective tenant's credit history with at least one credit reporting agency to see how responsible the person is managing money.
+Many landlords find it essential to check a prospective tenant's credit history with at least one credit reporting agency to see how responsibly the applicant manages money.

-Information in credit reports covers the past seven to ten years.
+Information in credit reports covers the past 7 to 10 years.

-To run a credit check, you'll need a prospective tenant's name, address, and Social Security number or ITIN (Individual Taxpayer Identification Number), which will typically be on the rental application you ask prospects to complete.
+To run a credit check, you'll need a prospective tenant's name, address, and Social Security number or ITIN (Individual Taxpayer Identification Number), which will typically be on the rental application or consent to background check forms you ask prospects to complete.
 The application is also the place for applicants to authorize you to run a credit report.
 Be sure to tell prospective tenants the amount of any credit fee you are charging (discussed below).
-Nolo’s Residential Rental Application and Consent to Background Check forms both include sections where the tenant gives consent your to check their credit report.

 Three credit bureaus have cornered the market on credit reports: